This integrated unit combines measurement of area with multiplication, and algebraic thinking.

-Use PowerPoint Two to tell the story of Yap, the hardworking sheepdog.
-When the farmer changes Yap’s dog biscuits he gets suspicious that he has been duped.
+- Use PowerPoint 2 to tell the story of Yap, the hard-working sheepdog.
+When the farmer changes Yap’s biscuits he gets suspicious that he has been duped.
 The key ideas being developed are:

 - Conservation of area – re-arrangement does not alter the internal space.

 Note that by giving and taking, the overlapping triangles can fill the missing space, transforming the trapezium into the square.
-So the biscuits are the same area.
+The biscuits are the same area.

 Students may suggest other strategies involving units.
-The fourth slide of the PowerPoint Two has an overlay of square units.
+The fourth slide of the PowerPoint 2 has an overlay of square units.

-Read the final slide which has a letter from Yap to the Dog Biscuit Company.
-Of course the challenge is on to create different shaped biscuits that are still 36 squares in area.
+- Read the final slide which has a letter from Yap to the Dog Biscuit Company.
+The challenge is to create different shaped biscuits that are still 36 squares in area.

-Ask the students what shapes they might try for the new biscuits.
-Make a list of shapes, e.g. rectangle, parallelogram, equilateral triangle, hexagon, octagon, etc. Closed curves such as circle and ellipse will be very challenging but encourage the students to try.
+- Ask the students what shapes they might try for the new biscuits.
+Make a list of shapes, e.g. rectangle, parallelogram, equilateral triangle, hexagon, octagon, etc. Closed curves such as the circle and ellipse will be very challenging but encourage the students to try.
 High achievers might look for area formulae online.

-Provide the students with squared paper, e.g. Copymaster Two enlarged onto A3, rulers and scissors.
-In their teams they need to create at least eight different new biscuit designs that are 30 squares in area.
-At this stage leave the shapes loose so they can be sorted later.
-On the back of any biscuits students might indicate how they checked that the biscuit was 36 squares in area.
+- Provide students with squared paper, e.g. Copymaster 2 enlarged onto A3, rulers and scissors.
+In their teams students need to collaborate to create at least eight different new biscuit designs that are 36 squares in area.
+At this stage keep the shapes students create separate so they can be sorted later.
+On the back of any shapes, ask students to record how they checked that the biscuit was 36 squares in area.

 The diagrams show that the triangle is one half the area of the surrounding rectangle.
-So if a triangle is 36 squares in area then the rectangle must be twice that area, 72 squares.
+For example, if a triangle is 36 squares in area then the rectangle must be twice that area, 72 squares.

 - New shapes can be made by starting with a ‘parent’ shape that is 36 squares in area and altering the shape by ‘give and take’.
-So a rectangular biscuit might be altered to form an interesting shape with the same area.
+For example, a rectangular biscuit might be altered to form an interesting shape with the same area.

 Session Four: Yap’s Run

-How would we figure out the area of our classroom in square metres?
+- Ask: How would we figure out the area of our classroom in square metres?
 Why would we want to do this?
 We might want to recarpet.

-Invite suggestions.
+- Invite suggestions.
 Using an array of columns and rows is more efficient than mapping in the square metres one at a time.
-Link multiplication with the arrangement of rows and columns, e.g. 6 columns of 4 square metres each has an area of 6 x 4m2 = 24 m2.
+Link multiplication with the arrangement of rows and columns, e.g. 6 columns of 4 square metres each has an area of 6 x 4m2 = 24m2.
 Explain that m2 means the unit, square metre.
 For homework students might investigate the cost of re-carpeting the classroom online, or figure out the area of a space in their homes or community.

-Stop on Slide Three to ask the students to check that each design has an area of 54 m2.
+- Stop on Slide 3 to ask students to check that each design has an area of 54m2.
 The students will need to partition two of the designs into smaller areas and combine the measures.
 Also ask what the perimeter of each enclosure is?
 Does the perimeter matter?
 Share and have a kōrero about your thinking.

-Move on to Slide Four where the problem is posed.
+- Move on to Slide 4 where the problem is posed.
 Challenge the students to create an interesting shaped run for Yap that does not exceed a perimeter of 45 metres.
 Let the students create scale drawings of the enclosures using grids in their mathematics book.
 Expect them to label each side of the run with appropriate measures and show clearly how the area was calculated.
-Slide Four of PowerPoint Three shows an example with some measures shown.
+Slide 5 of PowerPoint 3 shows an example with some measures shown.
 The perimeter of that run is greater than 45 metres.
-See if the students can work that measure out.
+See if the students can work the perimeter out.

-Give the students time to create their favourite run.
+- Give the students time to create their favourite run.
 Collect the diagrams at the end as work samples for assessment and display.
-You may like to go outside with some cones and a trundle wheel to mark out the favourite design in real size.
+You may like to go outside with some cones and a trundle wheel to mark out some designs in real size.
 Use the paper square metre as a benchmark and ask the students to calculate the area of parts of the run.

 Session Five: Farmer Joe’s Garden